pabloprf/PORTALS-tutorial/docs/source/tglf_capabilities.rst

 	One can change every TGLF input with the `extraOptions = {}` dictionary, as shown earlier.
 However, `GACODEdefaults.py` contains a list of presets for TGLF that can be selected by simply passing the argument `TGLFsettings` to the `.run()` method.
 Available preset are:

-	- TGFLsettings = 0: Minimal working example
+	- TGLFsettings = 0: Minimal working example
 	- TGLFsettings = 1: "Old" ES SAT1
 	- TGLFsettings = 2: ES SAT0
 	- TGLFsettings = 3: ES SAT1 (a.k.a.
 SAT1geo)